japopra/Text2Lip/utils/MFA/README.md

 2. Select the desired dictionary (in this case english Arpabet) and download the .dict file.
 3. Open the .dict in your prefered text/code editor
 4. Include the word you want, taking into account that dictionaries are alphatically sorted.
 For example include the word _stonks_.
 Stress symbols can be optionally included (numbers) alongside the phoneme representations.
 MFA also accepts some symbols on the plaintext word such as ' and -
 IMPORTANT: every space should be a tabular space, except the spaces AFTER the first ``S`` in the phoneme transcription
+To ensure correctness, copy a valid existing entry
 ```
 stonks	1.0	0.0	0.0	0.0	S T AO1 NG K S
 stonks	1.0	0.0	0.0	0.0	S T AO NG K S